 What is In Store Sales Promoter???

-In Store promoters attract new customers and help the company to reach the revenue targets.
-The main aim of Sales Promoter is to make product presentations, answering questions, approaching potential customers, and understanding customer’s needs and problems.
+In-store promoters bring in new customers and assist the company in meeting revenue targets.
+The Sales Promoter is in charge of product presentations, answering questions, approaching potential customers, and understanding the needs and problems of the customers.

-Sales promoters are charged with carrying out the tactical aspects of a marketing strategy to achieve key performance indicators or goals.
+Sales promoters are in charge of carrying out tactical aspects of a marketing strategy in order to meet key performance indicators or goals.

 A sales promoter is also responsible for setting sales goals and then working towards meeting them in the long run.